bromite/bromite/FAQ.md

 No; the only autofill available in Chromium browsers requires integration with the Play Store binary blobs.
 Some apps use accessibility services as a workaround.

+## Does Bromite support casting media content?

+No; this would require Play Store binary blobs.